my time capsule

-My Time Capsule is a coiled piece made from White St Thomas clay, which stands approximately 56cm high x 33cm wide.
-The piece has then been indented with pattern and fired to 1160 c.
+is a coiled piece made from white St Thomas clay, which stands approximately 56cm high x 33cm wide.
+The piece has then been indented with pattern and fired to 1160c.
 Coloured glaze has been rubbed into the carving and wiped away, as well as being painted on to the surface area before being fired to 1080c.
-Coloured enamels, gold lustre, mother-of-pearl and transfer pictures have then been applied to some areas of the outside to give more definition and fired again to 800c.
+Coloured enamels, gold lustre, mother-of-pearl and transfer pictures have then been applied to some areas of the outside to give more definition then fired again to 800c.
 A final layer of paint has been added and heated to a temperature of 150c to add a metallic raised effect.
-When the glazing process has been completed a glass crystal knob has been attached to the lid and the inside has been crammed full of objects from my past.
+When the glazing process has been completed a glass crystal knob has been attached to the lid.
+The inside has been crammed full of objects which are personal to the artist.

-The idea is that it is an urn like object, the shape like those which have traditionally held ashes after cremation, but this is an urn for the living which can contain treasured items which say something of my life.
-Around the sides of the piece are names of all of the significant people I have known and the lid has transfers of photographs of me since I was a child.
-It is a memory container again but this one is not for sale but can be commissioned for you.
-Much as family bibles were passed down throughout the generations this can be tailor-made for you, a little like a beautiful filing cabinet which retains a little bit more than pictures or words to remind us of what has passed.
+This is a living urn, the shape similar those which in the past have traditionally held ashes after cremation.
+This is an urn for the living which can contain treasured items which say something of a life lived.
+Around the sides of the piece are names of significant people and the lid has transfers of photographs of the artist throughout her life.
+It is a memory container for the artist and as such is not for sale but a similar one can be commissioned .
+Much as family bibles were passed down throughout the generations this can be tailor-made , a beautiful filing cabinet which retains a little bit more than pictures or words to remind us of what has passed.
 It stands on 3 decorated shells and is named and dated by the artist August 2010.